 The consumption layer contains processes, logic and data structures either for personal or organizational identities.
 It sits on top of the transport layer and exposes its functionality to either the user experience or the integration layer.

 The consumption layer handles the central attribute store of an identity.
 With it, requests and relationship templates can be automatically filled based on the already stored attributes.

 Request received by other identities are processed within the consumption layer.
-The consumption layer keeps track which requests have been received, are still unprocessed, or have been processed with which outcome.
-For this, it also contains the logic how requests are processed.
+The consumption layer keeps track of which requests have been received, are still unprocessed, or have been processed with which outcome.
+For this, it also contains the logic of how requests are processed.

 It is planned to have automation rules for processing requests, so that users of the App could flag which requests can be automatically accepted and for which requests the user should give the consent to.